Tchernobill/Confluence/Timeline alpha.md

 - Vyry4n emerges from coma slowly, visibly affected by what it to him years of nightmare
 - Isa try to get close to him but he is completely closed to her, not revealing about her in his nightmare but giving some vague hints
 - Isa leave, heartbroken
-- Sev and Mira help Vyry4n learn to "negotiate" with the nanobots rather than fight them
+- Sedh and Mira help Vyry4n learn to "negotiate" with the nanobots rather than fight them
 - Vyry4n find out that thanks to his control of the virus, he can sens they electromagnetic signals.

 ## Arc 3

 - The Phoenix Recovery shop is doing well for a few months
 - A small gang of thugs try to rob the shop
-- Sev is pretending to be just an average assistant droid but is on high alert ready to intervene
+- Sedh is pretending to be just an average assistant droid but is on high alert ready to intervene
 - One of the thug brandish a katana blade and swing it at Vyry4n who stop the blade with his bare hand, grab it, twist it and pull it out of the thug's hand
-- Triggered by the sudden act of violence, Sev began to forcefully kick the thugs out and they flee
+- Triggered by the sudden act of violence, Sedh began to forcefully kick the thugs out and they flee
 - The blade craft is too much valuable to be owed by a mere thug which make Vyry4n speculate on it's origin
 -
 - Frank, a member of the gang that participate in the heist in which Vyry4n was contaminated by the virus need some good quality hardware for a job